mamane19/altghost/README.md

     aws s3 cp s3://altghost-infra/scripts/ ./ --no-sign-request --recursive # The no sign request is because my bucket is public.
      # You don't wanna do this if you ahve your secrets in those scripts :)
 ```
-This modification will not create a folder and will proceed with the current directory content.
-In the created folder based on your subdomain_value/blogName, the same files that are in this repository are stored in the S3 bucket and pulled into the created folder once you run the command to create the blog.
+This alteration will generate a directory named either after your blog name or `subdomain_value`.
+Upon executing the command to create the blog, the directory corresponding to your subdomain_value/blogName will be populated with the files stored in the S3 bucket.